jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 MENTIONS OF GENAI
 ON THE DARK WEB
 PROLIFERATED IN
 2023, INCREASING
 BY SEVERAL ORDERS
 OF MAGNITUDE.
 33
- 2024 Upstream Security Ltd. All Rights Reserved Automotive cybersecurity leaders must embrace GenAI's transformative capabilities
+© 2024 Upstream Security Ltd. All Rights Reserved Automotive cybersecurity leaders must embrace GenAI's transformative capabilities
-On the defensive
+On the defensive‌
-, GenAI has the potential to transform automotive cybersecurity solutions and operations, enabling a range of use casesfrom agile investigations, to automating vSOC workflows, and even generating complex insights based on deep and dark web data and in\-depth TARA.
+, GenAI has the potential to transform automotive cybersecurity solutions and operations, enabling a range of use cases—from agile investigations, to automating vSOC workflows, and even generating complex insights based on deep and dark web data and in\-depth TARA.
 GenAI introduces unparalleled efficiencies, enabling cybersecurity teams to quickly analyze massive amounts of connected vehicle and mobility data across multiple sources, detect patterns, filter incident alerts, and automate investigations.
-According to a recent report by Gartner, by 2026, more than 80% of enterprises will be using generative AI APIs and models andor will be deploying GenAI\-enabled applications in production environments, up from less than 5% in 2023\.36
+According to a recent report by Gartner, by 2026, more than 80% of enterprises will be using generative AI APIs and models and/or will be deploying GenAI\-enabled applications in production environments, up from less than 5% in 2023\.36
 In 2023, Upstream launched its own GenAI\-enabled application (alpha release) that helps automotive stakeholders transform the vSOC through improved investigations, automation, data insights, and detailed analytics.
-With todays vSOC absorbing massive amounts of data from multiple sources, GenAI helps draw insights by querying the data with simple NLP questions.
+With today’s vSOC absorbing massive amounts of data from multiple sources, GenAI helps draw insights by querying the data with simple NLP questions.
 Upstream's GenAI\-powered solution continuously monitors trends, providing context and analysis of impact.